-What Works There are no evidence-based practices at this time.
-What Seems to Work Habit reversal therapy (HRT) Treatment increases awareness to the feelings and context associated with the urges and implements a competing and inconspicuous habit in place of the hair pulling and skin picking.
-Cognitive behavioral therapy (CBT) Treatment involves exposing children to the stimuli associated with the urge, while challenging thoughts associated with high-risk situations.
-Not Adequately Tested Selective serotonin reuptake inhibitors (SSRIs) N-acetylcysteine Naltrexone
+What Works There are no evidence-ba There are no evidence-based practices at this time.
+What Seems to Work Habit reversal therapy (HRT) apy Treatment increases awareness to the feelings and context associated with the urges and implements a competing and inconspicuous habit in place of the hair pulling and skin picking.
+Cognitive behavioral therapy (CBT) Treatment involves exposing children to the stimuli associated with the urge, whi challenging thoughts associated with high-risk situations.
+Not Adequately Tested Selective serotonin reuptake inhibitors (SSRIs) N-acetylcysteine Naltrexone Some demonstrated improvement on certain measures of picking behavior has been demonstrated in some pharmacological studies of adults.